ayoubboumezaid/AI_IMAGE_GENERATOR/README.md

 4. **Generating Images:**
    - Input your prompt in the provided text field.
    - Tap the generate button to initiate image creation.
    - Explore and save the generated images as desired.
+Tap the save button to save an image to the device's gallery.

 ## Requirements
 - Flutter SDK
 - Imagine AI API Key

 ## Support and Contributions
-For any questions, issues, or suggestions, please feel free to contact [boumezaid241999@gmail.com].
+For any questions, issues, or suggestions, please feel free to contact [boumezaid241999@gmail.com](mailto:boumezaid241999@gmail.com).
 Contributions are highly appreciated, whether in the form of pull requests or issue reports.

 ## License
-[Include your license information]
+This project is licensed under the [MIT License](licence.txt).
+For more details, please see the [licence.txt](licence.txt) file.